adiludmer/autoscaling/README.md

 # Autoscaling
-Implementation of Autoscaling algorithm in multiprocess architecture
+Implementation of Auto scaling algorithm in multiprocess architecture

 ## Project structure

-server.py - exposing a REST API to get work from clients and provide statistics
+server.py - Exposing a REST API to get work from clients and provide statistics

-manager.py - Auto scaling algorithm
+manager.py - Auto scaling algorithm implementation

-worker.py - Worker lifecycle management and work task logic
+worker.py - Worker lifecycle management and the actual work logic

 ### Your feedback is welcomed :)